Mary Gitau, Ph.D.

 Master of Arts; Communication, University of Wyoming, Laramie; 2007

 Bachelor of Science, Organizational Communication, Ithaca College, Ithaca, New York, 2004

 I approach my teaching with the concept of seeking to help and encourage my students to achieve remarkable learning results.
 I am well aware that with a sound learning experience, students use their gained knowledge to bring about positive change to the societies that they will eventually encounter in their future careers.
 Achieving these outcomes implies adopting a holistic approach to teaching and creating a secure and stimulating environment that allows my students to grow intellectually, emotionally and socially.

 Be the change that you wish to see in the world.
 Mahatma Gandhi

-Prior to joining Clarke as an assistant professor of social work, I worked as a project manager for a HRSA funded project with the University of Wyoming Fay W. Whitney School of Nursing as a project director for a HRSA funded project.
-Specific to the social work profession, I worked for the UW’s Division of Social Work from 2007-14 both as a graduate teaching assistant and a part-time lecturer teaching various courses in the social work curriculum that included: Social Work Practice with Communities & Organizations; Introduction to Social Work; Human Behavior in the Social Environment; and International Social Work & Social Development.
+Prior to joining Clarke as an assistant professor of social work, I worked as a project manager for a HRSA funded project with the University of Wyoming Fay W. Whitney School of Nursing as part of the MSW post-graduate work experience.
+In addition, I worked for the UW’s Division of Social Work from 2007-14 both as part-time lecturer and graduate assistance teaching various social work courses.
 Other related experience include 1) Volunteer social worker at Laramie Downtown Clinic, a free primary health care (non-emergency) for acute and chronic conditions for Albany County residents; 2) President of policy council for the Laramie Head Start Program and 3) Teaching for the African American Studies program at the University of Wyoming.

 - Domestic Violence